Alejandro-Vega/Cubic-Spline-Interpolation-Visualizer/README.md

 There are currently not many visualizer calculators for the numerical analysis field in math.
 The topics can be difficult to grasp.

-Here's why I felt it needed to created:
+Here's why I felt it needed to be created:
 * Not many calculators online to solve such a problem
 * No calculator online shows the steps towards solving the problem
 * Helpful for students and math enthusiasts to see what the result for such a problem will look like